DangerousPrototypes/BusPirate5-docs-firmware/docs/overview/aux-cable.md

 ![](./img/cable-wire.jpg)

-All of the Bus Pirate cables are made with super soft and flexible premium silicone coated wire.
+All [Bus Pirate cables](https://hardware.buspirate.com/cables/) are made with super soft and flexible premium silicone coated wire.
 The inner strands are very fine tinned copper.
 22AWG has 60 strands 0.08mm thick (bottom), compared to 8-12 strands in common wire (top).
-The silicone coating has a very nice feel, and is tolerant of high heat and chemicals.
+The silicone coating has a very nice feel, tolerates high heat and chemicals.

-## Join the fun
-### Get Bus Pirate 5
+## Get Bus Pirate 5
 import FooterGet from '../../_common/_footer/_footer-get.md'

 <FooterGet/>